plow-technologies/inferno/README.md

 If you would prefer to configure the binary caches manually, you can do so by following the instructions [here](https://input-output-hk.github.io/haskell.nix/tutorials/getting-started.html#setting-up-the-binary-cache).

 **Important**: If you do not enable the binary caches, you _will_ build GHC from source several times!
-If you find yourself building GHC despite having set the required configuration values (or allowed the flake to do so for you), something has gone wrong.
+If you find yourself building GHC despite having set the required configuration values (or allowed the flake to do so for you), something has gone wrong:

+- If you set the cache values manually, make sure that you restarted the Nix daemon on non-NixOS systems
+- If you accepted the prompts from the flake, you may not have permissions to set these values.
+Either set them manually in your system-wide configuration or continue reading below

 **Important**: If you are on NixOS or otherwise using a multi-user Nix install, you **must** be a trusted user to set substituters.
 If you are not a trusted user, enabling the options prompted by the flake will have no effect (non-trusted users are disallowed from doing this).